Narthur/ohc-handbook/Section 3.md

 ## Credit for Life Experience

 Students who have satisfactorily completed at least 24 semester hours with Ouachita Hills College may apply for credit for life experience by submitting a portfolio, along with a nonrefundable portfolio evaluation fee.
-Students must prepare a portfolio in accordance with the criteria established in the Student Portfolio Manual, available in the registrar's office.
+Students must prepare a portfolio in accordance with the criteria established in the Student Portfolio Manual, available in the Registrar's Office.
 The portfolio must show evidence of student learning which is relevant to academic goals and which is gained through experience over a reasonable period of time.
 Credits awarded for life experience are limited to a maximum of 24 semester hours for baccalaureate degrees and 12 semester hours for associate degrees.
 Credits granted based on a combination of portfolio and challenge examinations may not exceed 30 hours for baccalaureate degrees and 18 hours for associate degrees.
 Life experience credits will be recorded as “pass” credits.
 For more information, please contact the OHC Registrar.
 There is a Portfolio Assessment Fee of $50 and a recording fee (per hour awarded) of $35.

 ## Registration